GewelsJI/PNS-Net/README.md

     + Just enjoy it!

     + The prediction results of all competitors and our PNS-Net can be found at [Google Drive (7MB)](https://drive.google.com/file/d/1iCZiTS4n-5ZSnCozLBi-1gpbuzjORx4z/view?usp=sharing).

+2. Training Configuration:

+    + With the training dataset downloaded, you can pre-train the model first then fine-tune with the pre-trained weights, just run `MyTrain_Pretrain.py` firstly and `MyTrain_Finetune.py` secondly.

+    + Remember to configure the `pretrain_state_dict` in `config.py` for different training stages.

 ### 3.2 Evaluating your trained model: